Architecture

 2. API Call: Web UI queries API Service

-3. Database Query: API Service queries MongoDB
+3. Database Query: API Service queries PostgreSQL

 4. Response: Data returned to Web UI